k-samuel/faceted-search/README.md

 ### Indexers

-To speed up the search of RangeFilter by data with high variability of values, you can use the Range Indexer.
-For example, a search on product price ranges.
-Prices can be divided into ranges with the desired step.
+If there are too many values for a certain field in your data, you may use Range Indexer to accelerate RangeFilter operation.
+For example, searching by price ranges of products.
+Prices can be divided into intervals with a required increment.

-Note that RangeFilter is slow solution, it is better to avoid facets for highly variadic data
+Please, remember that RangeFilter is a rather slow solution, and it’s better to avoid facets with high value variability.

 ```php
 <?php